 Dislocated wrist

-• Tingling may develop in the thumb, index, and middle fingers which suggests associated median nerve damage.
+- Tingling or numbness in the thumb, index and middle fingers if the median nerve is affected

 Once out of the plaster cast a full rehabilitation program with wrist strengthening exercises should be done to restore the hand and wrist to full normal functioning and help prevent any future injury.